Sunflowers and Ramsey problems for restricted intersections: Introduction

 One way to study pairwise intersections in $\mc F$ is to build an auxiliary graph $G_\mc{F}$ whose vertices are the sets in $\mc F$ and two sets $F,F' \in \mc{F}$ are connected if and only if $|F\cap F'|\in L$.
 Then $\mc F$ being an $(n,k,L)$-system is equivalent to $G_{\mc{F}}$ being a clique; and $\mc F$ being a set system that avoids intersections of size in $L$ is equivalent to $G_{\mc{F}}$ being an independent set.
 Thus, we will say that sets $F_1,\dots,F_t$ form an {\em $L$-clique} of size $t$ if $|F_i\cap F_j| \in L$ for all $1 \le i < j \le t$.

 One of the most well-known results in discrete mathematics is {\em Ramsey's theorem}, which asserts that in any graph, the clique number and independence number cannot both be small, see \cite{CFS15} for a survey of the rich history of this area.
-Therefore it is natural to study the following Ramsey-type questions for $L$-cliques in set systems: \emph{if a set system $\mc{F} \subseteq \binom{[n]}{k}$ contains no $L$-clique of size $m$, how large can a subfamily be if it avoids intersections of size in $L$}?
+Therefore it is natural to study the following Ramsey-type questions for $L$-cliques in set systems: \emph{if a set system $\mc{F} \subseteq \binom{[n]}{k}$ contains no $L$-clique of size $m$, how large a subfamily are we guaranteed to find that avoids intersections of size in $L$}?

 Among the various ways to form $L$-cliques, one particularly interesting structure is given by the so-called {\em sunflowers} (also called {\em delta-systems}~\cite{DEF78}).
 A sunflower (with $t$ \emph{petals}) is a collection of distinct sets $F_1,\dots,F_t$ where $F_i\cap F_j=\bigcap_{\ell=1}^t F_\ell$ for every $1 \le i < j \le t$.
 Here, the set $\bigcap_{\ell=1}^t F_\ell$ is called the {\em kernel} of this sunflower.
 The study of sunflowers has received a lot of attention in the last 60 years.
 Notably, the sunflower conjecture, proposed by Erd\H{o}s and Rado~\cite{ER60}, asks to determine the minimum number of $k$-element sets that guarantees the existence of a sunflower with $t$ petals, with a conjectured answer of $C^k$ for some $C$ depending only on $t$.
 This conjecture has applications in combinatorial number theory, extremal graph theory and also computational complexity theory, see, e.g., \cite{rao2023sunflowers}.
 Despite significant efforts, a solution to this conjecture remains elusive.
 A recent breakthrough in this direction was obtained by Alweiss, Lovett, Wu, and Zhang~\cite{ALWZ21}.
 Their ideas have soon found wide applications not only within combinatorics but also in theoretical computer science and probability theory~\cite{fractionalKahnKalai,PP24KahnKalai,KZ24}.